Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Introduction

-Our results heavily rely on the knowledge of the variance-covariance matrix of baseline covariates in the study.
-This known (population) covariance assumption has also been consistently imposed in the literature on the inference of high-dimensional GLMs under proportional asymptotics \citep{bellec2023debiasing, bellec2022observable} and there does not seem to be immediate approaches that are suitable to relax this assumption in this inconsistency regime -- beyond assuming external semi-supervised data to allow for operator norm consistent estimation of such large dimensional matrices.
-Indeed, \citet{verzelen2018adaptive} demonstrate the impossibility of estimating or conducting statistical inference on certain functionals in high dimensional regression with unknown arbitrary variance-covariance matrix of the covariates.
+The majority of our results relies on the knowledge of the variance-covariance matrix of baseline covariates in the study.
+This known (population) covariance assumption has also been consistently imposed in the literature on the inference of high-dimensional GLMs under proportional asymptotics \citep{bellec2023debiasing, bellec2025observable}, in particular when $p > n$.
+Indeed, \citet{verzelen2018adaptive} demonstrate the impossibility of estimating or conducting statistical inference on certain functionals in high dimensional regression with unknown arbitrary variance-covariance matrix of the covariates when $p \gg n^{1 + c}$ for some $c > 0$.
 This does not preclude the designing of procedures informed by a priori assumptions on the variance-covariance matrix of the covariates -- a philosophy that has indeed been successfully espoused in the ultra-high-dimensional sparse GLM-based inferences \citep{verzelen2018adaptive}.
-Its parallels in the proportional asymptotic regime without sparsity assumptions are quite sporadic and we are only aware of \citet{li2023spectrum}, and to some extent \citet{takahashi2018statistical}, that address this problem for linear forms of the coefficients under the right-rotationally invariant design.
+Its parallels in the proportional asymptotic regime without sparsity assumptions are quite sporadic, and we are only aware of \citet{li2023spectrum}, and to some extent \citet{takahashi2018statistical}, that address this problem for linear forms of the coefficients under the right-rotationally invariant design.
 Our main results also assume that $\bSigma$ is known.
-However, under Gaussian designs, in Section \ref{sec:unknown}, we establish $\sqrt{n}$-consistency of our proposed estimator when $\bSigma$ is unknown as long as the sample covariance matrix estimator of $\bSigma$ is invertible, demonstrating that knowing $\bSigma$ is not essential for our proposal.
+However, under Gaussian designs, in Section~\ref{sec:unknown}, we establish $\sqrt{n}$-consistency of our proposed estimator when $\bSigma$ is unknown as long as the sample covariance matrix estimator of $\bSigma$ is invertible, demonstrating that knowing $\bSigma$ is not essential for our proposal.
+Furthermore, upon the completion of the first version of our draft, N. Verzelen brought to our attention \citet{kong2018estimating}.
+In that paper, the authors developed an estimator of the quadratic form of the regression coefficients (also known as ``learnability'' in the theoretical computer science literature) in logistic regression only when $\bX \sim \N_{p} (\bm{0}, \bSigma)$ with $p \asymp n$, with and without knowing $\bSigma$.
+Their estimator without knowing $\bSigma$ formally resembles the Higher-Order Influence Function estimators \citep{robins2008higher, robins2016technical}; we will discuss their similarity and difference further in Remark~\ref{rem:hoif}.
+Our results cover general GLMs beyond logistic regression without forcing the covariates to have zero mean.
+We also additionally consider more complex functionals often encountered in observational studies, such as the average treatment effects.